-- 9.1 National Grid and Anglia Water qualify for Statutory Undertaker Status under the terms of S8 Acquisition of Land Act 1981. - 9.2 National Grid has the benefit of rights for operational purposes and, as stated above, it is not intended to interfere with these rights. - 9.3 The position is less certain in respect of the Anglia Water and as such discussions and any necessary negotiations will be held with them directly. - 9.4 Therefore for the purposes of Part III of the Acquisition of Land Act 1981 North East Lincolnshire Borough Council Lincolnshire will enter into negotiations seeking agreement with the Statutory Undertakers not to object to the Order or for the Secretary of State for Business, Energy and Industrial Strategy (National Grid) and the Secretary of State for Environment, Food and Rural Affairs (Anglian Water) to issue a certificate under Section 16 of that Act.
+- 9.1 National Grid and Anglian Water qualify for Statutory Undertaker Status under the terms of S8 Acquisition of Land Act 1981. - 9.2 National Grid has the benefit of rights for operational purposes and, as stated above, it is not intended to interfere with these rights. - 9.3 The position is less certain in respect of Anglian Water and as such discussions and any necessary negotiations will continue to be held with them directly. - 9.4 Therefore for the purposes of Part III of the Acquisition of Land Act 1981 the Council will enter into negotiations seeking agreement with the Statutory Undertakers not to object to the 2023 Order or for the Secretary of State for

+Business, Energy and Industrial Strategy (National Grid) and the Secretary of State for Environment, Food and Rural Affairs (Anglian Water) to issue a certificate under Section 16 of that Act.

-10 SPECIAL CONSIDERATIONS AFFECTING THE ORDER LAND
+10 SPECIAL CONSIDERATIONS AFFECTING THE 2023 ORDER LAND